AviatrixSystems/Docs/HowTos/vpc_tracker.rst

 No gateway launches are required.
 Just add all your `other AWS accounts <https://docs.aviatrix.com/HowTos/aviatrix_account.html>`_ on the Controller, and VPC Tracker will retrieve the information.

 Currently, VPC Tracker can record network CIDRs in AWS, Azure, Site2Cloud remote network CIDRs and Transit Network on-prem CIDRs.
+All VPCs with at least 1 instance will be displayed

 VPC Tracker auto updates once a day and will only list VPC's which have at least one instance deployed in them.
 You can conduct an on-demand update by clicking the refresh button.